86Box/86box.github.io/gettingstarted.md

 ### Step 2: Meet the main window

 Once you got the romset in the right place, you can start `86Box.exe`.
 The main window has three important areas:
-* **the menu bar at the top**, where most commands and options are located
+* **The menu bar at the top**, where most commands and options are located
-* **the display area in the middle**, which is where the output from the emulated machine will be rendered
+* **The display area in the middle**, which is where the output from the emulated machine will be rendered
-* **and the status bar at the bottom**, containing icons for quickly accessing the configured peripheral devices
+* **The status bar at the bottom**, containing icons for quickly accessing the configured peripheral devices

 The *Action* menu has basic commands for controlling the emulated machine.
 You can cycle the power (also known as a *hard reset*), send the *CTRL+ALT+DEL* and *CTRL+ALT+ESC* keystrokes, pause the virtual machine or close it.